Skip to content

 }

-type inside DataType, only needs to store fields.
+Type inside the DataType, will only store fields.

 ⚠️ Implementation